sebas77/Svelto.Tasks.Tests/README.md

 - Has collection-style APIs/lifecycle (`Add`, `Complete`, `Reset`, `Stop`, `Dispose`) and reuse semantics.

 Use `MultiThreadRunner` for long-lived asynchronous flows; use `MultiThreadedParallelTaskCollection` for explicit parallel batches.

 ---

-## Why stopping runners explicitly is a big win

-A runner groups tasks by execution domain (for example: AI update, background loading, networking).

-When that domain must shut down, pausing/stopping/disposal is centralized:

-- stop one runner,
-- all tasks in that runner stop together,
-- no need to discover/cancel each task independently.

-This encourages clean lifecycle boundaries and avoids “zombie task” behavior.

----

-## Migration checklist (2.0 preview)

-1. Decide runner boundaries first.
-2. Pick Lean or ExtraLean per subsystem intent.
-3. Make continuation points explicit (same-runner and cross-runner).
-4. Add flow modifiers based on measured frame budgets.
-5. Refactor hot loops toward reuse/pooling patterns.
-6. Use explicit runner stop/dispose semantics in teardown.

----